 This funding opportunity aims to fund pilot and feasibility studies focused on the identification of novel therapeutic approaches for the whole spectrum of kidney diseases.
 Successful pilot and feasibility studies will serve as a basis for subsequent applications for independent research support.
-Proposals focused on the following areas will be accepted for review:
+Proposals focused on either of the following areas will be accepted for review:

-- Applications proposing studies of novel targets for the diagnosis, prevention and treatment of kidney diseases;
+- Applications proposing studies of novel targets for the diagnosis, prevention and treatment of kidney diseases; OR

 - Applications proposing use of induced pluripotent stem cell (iPSC) technologies to study subpopulations of patients with kidney diseases that may benefit from targeted therapies.

 - Both basic and clinical research investigators with an M.D., Ph.D. or equivalent within and outside of Northwestern University are eligible to apply.

 - Investigators need to justify how the proposed studies relate to the broad area of therapeutics and the two specific objectives of this announcement.

 - Applications that foster cross-disciplinary collaborations and collaborations between basic and clinical researchers with an immediate translational value are particularly encouraged.

 - Investigators who received NU GoKidney P&F funds in FY2019 are not eligible to apply.